plotly/plotly.py/doc/python/mapbox-layers.md

 ---

 <!-- #region -->
-#### How Layers Work in Mapbox Maps
+### Mapbox Maps vs Geo Maps

+Plotly supports two different kinds of maps:

-If your figure contains one or more traces of type `go.Scattermapbox`, `go.Choroplethmapbox` or `go.Densitymapbox`, the `layout.mapbox` object in your figure contains configuration information for the map itself.
-The map is composed of various layers, of three different types:
+1. **Mapbox maps** are tile-based maps.
+If your figure is created with a `px.scatter_mapbox`, `px.line_mapbox`, `px.choropleth_mapbox` or `px.density_mapbox` function or otherwise contains one or more traces of type `go.Scattermapbox`, `go.Choroplethmapbox` or `go.Densitymapbox`, the `layout.mapbox` object in your figure contains configuration information for the map itself.
+2. **Geo maps** are outline-based maps.
+If your figure is created with a `px.scatter_geo`, `px.line_geo` or `px.choropleth` function or otherwise contains one or more traces of type `go.Scattergeo` or `go.Choropleth`, the `layout.geo` object in your figure contains configuration information for the map itself.

+This page documents Mapbox tile-based maps, and the [Geo map documentation](/python/map-configuration/) describes how to configure outline-based maps.

+#### How Layers Work in Mapbox Tile Maps

+Mapbox tile maps are composed of various layers, of three different types:

   1. `layout.mapbox.style` defines is the lowest layers, also known as your "base map"
   2. The various traces in `data` are by default rendered above the base map (although this can be controlled via the `below` attribute).